 Should campus closure be deemed appropriate, communications will be sent to the SFU community through appropriate SFU Alerts channels.
 Be sure to download the SFU snap app on your mobile device and enable push notifications.

-- Follow SFU.ca, Twitter @SFU, and the Campus Snow Report page for updated information.
-Visit the SFU Road Report for the status of roads.
+- Follow SFU.ca and @SFU on Twitter for updates.
+Visit the SFU Road Report for the status of roads

-- Follow directions from traffic control staff that may be assisting with the controlled release of traffic from the parking lots and roadways.
-Drivers may be subjected to delays while roads are being cleared.
+- Follow directions from traffic control staff that may be assisting with the controlled release of traffic from the parking lots and roadways

-If you have mobility concerns, be familiar with the priority routes for disabled access.
+If you have physical accessability concerns, be familiar with the priority ramp routes.
 See map of priority ramp routes during a severe weather event.

 - Dress appropriately for the weather.